emacsmirror/quick-fasd/README.md

 Key differences and improvements in *quick-fasd* include:

-* When `quick-fasd-find-file` is invoked from the minibuffer, it appends the selected path, simplifying completion.
+* When `quick-fasd-find-path` is invoked from the minibuffer, it appends the selected path, simplifying completion.
 (This can be disabled by setting `quick-fasd-minibuffer-insert-path` to nil)
 * Adds support for indirect Dired buffers.
 * Enhances `dired-mode` detection to append paths using the `fasd` command, increasing their priority for subsequent `fasd` usage.
 * Fixes an issue in `quick-fasd-add-path-to-db` to ensure it respects `quick-fasd-executable-path`.